Nike Refuses To Provide Iran World Cup Soccer Team With Cleats, Cites Trump Administration Sanctions

 — FIFA World Cup ???? (@FIFAWorldCup) June 8, 2018

 Meanwhile, Iran is scheduled to open up against Morocco in a week, and team manager Carlos Queiroz is asking FIFA to try to force Nike’s hand.
-He says it’s about the players being comfortable in their own shoes – literally.
+He says it’s about the players being comfortable in their own shoes, literally.

 “Players get used to their sports equipment and it’s not right to change them a week before such important matches.”